 Comment 1.6: In the qualitative part, how did you ensure the quality and validity of data and where is the contribution/roles of co-authors?
 Why Tracy's criteria than other criteria prefered/pls justify this?
 Particularly clarify/elaborate the steps you followed for qualitative analysis (some relevant literatures could give some insights:Gile et al. BMC Health Services Research (2022) 22:763 https://doi.org/10.1186/s12913-022-08046-7).

 Response: Thank you for your comment.
-Per your suggestion we expanded the description of the qualitative analysis and in each steps and added the contribution of each author in the thematic analysis based on the reference suggested.
-(Lines ----_ We followed Tracy's criteria because they are the accepted criteria for qualitative best practice used by us before in other studies.
+As per your suggestion, we have expanded the description of the qualitative analysis, and for each step we have added the contribution of each author in the thematic analysis, based on the reference suggested (lines ----_).

+We followed Tracy’s criteria because they are widely accepted criteria for qualitative best practice, and we have used them previously in other studies.

 Comment 1.7: I would make conclusions a bit extensive.

 Response: Thank you for your suggestion.
-We added the association of effective teamwork to team engagement and thus to team performance in aspects of staff psychological safety and patient safety.
-(Lines---_
+We have added the association of effective teamwork to team engagement and thus to team performance in aspects of staff psychological safety and patient safety (lines---).

 Reviewer 2